 The Virtual Practice Policy is relevant to dietitians practicing by electronic means (e.g., telephone, internet or email counselling).
 Some provinces require the dietitian to be licensed in the province where the client lives when practicing by electronic means.
-In Nova Scotia, dietitians licensed with another provincial regulatory body may provide virtual services to Nova Scotians.
+In Nova Scotia, dietitians licensed with another provincial regulatory body may provide services by electronic means to Nova Scotians.

-Dietitians must practice under the name registered under.
+Dietitians must practice under the name registered with NSCDN.
 To practice under a different name, the dietitian must provide evidence of the name change (e.g., a marriage certificate).
 The database (also known as the register) must contain a dietitian's current information.
 A registrant's online profile can be updated through the Registrant Portal at any time throughout the year.